socketcan-rs/socketcan-rs/README.md

 ## Latest News

-Version 3.6 **finally** gets us support for timestamps on incoming frames.
-This includes software and (where the driver supports it) hardware timestamps that can be delivered alongside each frame via a single `recvmsg()` call.
-See the "Timestamps" section below.
+A new major version, 4.0 is coming.

-### What's New in Version 3.6
+### What's New in Version 4.0

-- **Timestamps on Incoming Frames**
-    - Application can chose Software or Hardware timestamps
-        - Software timestamps provide system (wall clock) time at several places in the network stack.
-        - Hardware provides monotonic, nanosecond integer time.
-Good for precise differencing between frames.
-        - Application can request any combination of possible timestamps.
-- Did an in-depth review of bugs and memory safety issues, with fixes (See the CHANGELOG)
+- More complete Error support, including multiple causes for an error.
+- Improved CAN dump support
+- Optional `serde` support for serializing and deserializing frames and other data types.
-- Bumped MSRV to v1.75
+- Bumped the MSRV to 1.89, Edition to 2024, and updated a number of dependencies.
-    - The older v1.70 was becoming increasingly difficult to maintain.
+- Several bug fixes and additional improvements

-- The full list of updates and fixes is in [CHANGELOG.md](./CHANGELOG.md).
+The full list of updates and fixes is in [CHANGELOG.md](./CHANGELOG.md).

 ## Minimum Supported Rust Version (MSRV)